cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 <HighlightBox type="synopsis">

-The last section of this course looks at CosmWasm.
-Discover how multi-chain smart contracts become possible.
+Discover how multi-chain smart contracts become possible with CosmWasm.
 The following sections are recommended as a preparation:

 * [Transactions](../main-concepts/transactions.md)
 * [Messages](../main-concepts/messages.md))